Louth Navigation: Route

 At High Bridge, the canal turns to the north, and the River Lud continues to the north-east as the Old Eau.
 Outfen Lock was one of the locks constructed with straight sides.
 The western wall has collapsed, but the eastern wall survives.
 The surrounding countryside is very flat and low lying, being crossed by numerous drainage ditches.
 The Black Dike enters the channel from the west.
 Water from Austen Fen is pumped into the canal by Austen Fen East and West pumping stations.
 These, and the other pumping stations that discharge into the canal are owned and operated by the Lindsey Marsh Internal Drainage Board.
 The canal continues past Canal Farm and under Fen Bridge.
 On the east bank is a nineteenth century nine-bayed warehouse with three storeys and an attic.
 Biergate East and West pumping stations are situated near Covenham Reservoir, constructed in the 1960s to supply drinking water.
 The works to treat the water is near Fire Beacon Farm and bridge, the temporary terminus of the opened waterway during construction.

 Fulstow East and West pumping stations are close to Heelgate Farm.
 The only major road to cross the canal is the A1031, which does so at Thoresby Bridge.
 By the bridge is another surviving warehouse, built in 1821 with seven bays and three storeys, and Thoresby Bridge pumping station.
 The final straight sided lock was at Tetney, but nothing remains of it.
 It has been replaced by a sluice with rising sector gates.
 The final section is now protected from high sea levels by an outfall sluice at Tetney Haven, with two sets of pointed doors.

+At Tetney Lock the canal leads out to the North Sea to the east, and to Louth to the east.
+It is a popular fishing and kayaking location.